 - Excludes parking, health insurance, and certain fees, e.g., program application, portfolio assessment, graduation, diploma, credit transfer evaluation.

 Employees are eligible to participate in the Staff Educational Assistance Plan on the first of the month following one year of benefits-eligible service.
 Prior service may count toward the waiting period.
 Employees who worked for the University within five years of their rehire date should contact the Benefits Team.
 Casual employees and employees on Long Term Disability are not eligible to participate in the plan.
 Service at the University as a casual employee does not count toward the one year service requirement.
+Employees on Short-Term Disability are able to participate in the program.

 Deadlines and Application Process